 Lord Randolph’s own career had lasted scarcely twenty years.
 Elected to Parliament in 1874, he rose meteorically.
 By 1884 he was Leader of the House of Commons and Chancellor of the Exchequer.
 But in 1886 he resigned over a trivial matter, never to rise again.
 Compared with Winston, Randolph was a footnote in British history.

 The boy Winston worshiped his father from afar, but never conquered Lord Randolph’s disdain.
 It was his lifelong regret that his father did not live to see what he had achieved.
-It is part of the artistry of this tale that the inquisitive young father of forty never learns what his seventh-three-year-old son became.
+It is part of the artistry of this tale that the inquisitive young father of forty never learns what his seventy-three-year-old son became.

 The Dream was first mentioned during a family dinner at Chartwell, Churchill’s beloved home in the lush Kentish countryside, twenty-five miles outside London.
 He entitled the story “Private Article,” showing it only to his family, resisting their urgings that it be published.
 In his will he bequeathed the text to his wife, who donated it to Churchill College, Cambridge.
 On the first anniversary of his funeral, 30 January 1966, it was published in The Sunday Telegraph.
 The Dream has also appeared as a stand-alone volume in two private printings and a fine 2005 edition by Levenger Press.